andrewratliff/andrewratliff.github.io/_posts/2020-06-10-the-good-earth.md

    </td>
    <td>“...one most beautiful, a small, slender thing, a body light as a bamboo and a little face as pointed as a kitten’s face...hand as delicate as the tendril of a fern uncurled” (p.
 103).
    </td>
-   <td>“Now this pale slave was called Pear Blossom and the one Wang Lung had bought in a famine year when she was small and piteous and half-starved...” (p.192).
+   <td>“Now this pale slave was called Pear Blossom and the one Wang Lung had bought in a famine year when she was small and piteous and half-starved...” (p.
+192).
    </td>
   </tr>
   <tr>